 However, while Dolmen Mall excels in many aspects, there are a few areas that could be improved.
 The cleanliness of some common areas is not consistently maintained, and busy hours can lead to overcrowding, detracting from the overall experience.
 Furthermore, parking can become quite challenging during peak times.

 In conclusion, Dolmen Mall Karachi is a lively and convenient shopping venue that presents a broad array of options and amenities.
-With enhancements in cleanliness and crowd control, its appeal could be further heightened.
+With enhancements in cleanliness and crowd control, it’s one of the best places to visit in Karachi.

 The Mazar is an undulating landscape, with the mausoleum at the peak of a hill offering numerous vantage points and places to rest and reflect.
-The complex attracts many visitors and is accessible from all sides in the city center, with ample public transport and parking available.
+The complex attracts many visitors and is accessible from all sides in the city center, with ample public transport and parking.
+Mazar e Quaid is one of the best picnic spots near Karachi for families and kids.

 The complex also features a small museum displaying artifacts and personal items of Quaid-e-Azam that reflect his exquisite taste and style.
 His two grand cars, restored to their original state, are definitely worth a visit.
 The museum has a separate admission fee, while entry to the park is available at the complex gates.